sudeepjayaram22/WebdriverIO_Mocha_Allure/README.md

 Created using Page Object Model (POM) pattern using WebdriverIO, Mocha with Chai assertion library.
 Includes Allure Reporting for generating clear graphical reports

-## Findings & Workaround
-* Please Note: Location based filter in the filter flyout has an issue from the eBay site.
-In the past it was resolved and it is occuring again.
-  Hence I have skipped the step to apply Location based filter in line #51 of /test/specs/ebayTests.spec.js file

 ## Assumptions
 * Assuming the chrome browser version is 109.0.0 and above
 * Instructions on how to alter the framework level paramters can be found by the comments in wdio.conf.js file